11 Quarto

 Figure 11.2: New features in RStudio

-By default, the repository includes three files:
+By default, the repository includes:

 1. .gitignore: Specifies intentionally untracked files to ignore.